-•Review empirical results of a national survey of IRB Chairs, Directors, and Institutional Officials regarding gender-inclusive language in participant facing materials •Explore and discuss the importance of gender-inclusive language and its impact on participant engagement, and the ethical implications in research settings, based on case studies and recent research findings •BYO documents or template language, such as consent forms, recruitment flyers, or phone scripts, so that we can "workshop" them together to include gender-inclusive language Target Audience(s): Educators/Trainers; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice A5: A Dialogue with the NIH Track(s): A Dialogue with the Feds This session will review the latest updates from the NIH Office of Science Policy (OSP).
-The updates may be related to issues around clinical research, scientific data sharing, technology transfer, and other topics that OSP works on.
-Learning Objectives: •Learn the latest information about science policy at NIH Discuss future directions of potential policy activities •Obtain more details about current and ongoing initiatives.
+•Review empirical results of a national survey of IRB Chairs, Directors, and Institutional Officials regarding genderinclusive language in participant facing materials •Explore and discuss the importance of gender-inclusive language and its impact on participant engagement, and the ethical implications in research settings, based on case studies and recent research findings •BYO documents or template language, such as consent forms, recruitment flyers, or phone scripts, so that we can "workshop" them together to include gender-inclusive language Target Audience(s): Educators/Trainers; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice A5: The Ethical Conduct of Cell and Gene Therapy Research: Novel Challenges for Industry and the IRB Track(s): Pharma/Biotech Perspectives; Research Involving Data and New Technologies Cell and gene therapy presents complex challenges in trial design and implementation to ensure equitable recruitment, effective informed consent, and participant safety.
+The scientific and clinical novelty of each intervention, cost of treatment development, the irreversibility of the therapeutic intervention, and the required commitment by industry to long-term engagement with participants each create new standards for ethical conduct and its oversight that are distinct from other interventional trials.
+Fulfilling the goals of equitable and diverse enrollment introduces additional responsibilities.
+In this session, experts from industry and bioethics will describe the novel ethical demands of gene therapy trials in adults and in children and discuss model approaches.
+Learning Objectives:

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance A6: Great "Private" Expectations: What Is Publicly Available Private Information?
+$\bullet \mbox{Identify}$ the distinct elements of cell and gene therapy trials requiring special ethical considerations $\bullet \textsc{Discuss}$ the challenges of informed consent in cell and gene therapy in adults and in children •Review the challenges of equitable participant recruitment and engagement in cell and gene therapy in medically underserved communities and low resource countries Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Clinical Research Staff; Researchers and Research Staff A6: Great "Private" Expectations: What Is Publicly Available Private Information?